TheRaymondPlex/Spryker-Test-Shop-B2C/README.md

 > - `--assets` - build assets
 > - `--data` - get new demo data

-You've set up your Spryker B2C Demo Shop and can access your applications.
+You've set up Spryker B2C Test Shop and can access it.

 ### Setting up a production-like environment